How to Get Health Insurance as a Digital Nomad (2026 Guide)

 Company Examples SafetyWing, Heymondo, World Nomads Cigna Global, Genki Native, SafetyWing Complete Depends on the country

-Think of international health insurance as the kind of health coverage you’d get if you lived somewhere permanently.
-It covers more than just emergencies: doctor visits, chronic illnesses, dental care, and sometimes even maternity care.
+Think of international health insurance (IPMI) as the kind of health coverage you would have if you lived somewhere permanently.
+It covers the full picture: doctor visits, specialist care, chronic illnesses, dental, maternity, and mental health, depending on the plan.

 💡